Dehydration can trigger nausea by disrupting blood pressure and electrolyte balance

 Dehydration nausea can develop within 30-60 minutes of significant fluid loss, particularly during hot weather or intense exercise.
 The timeline depends on factors like baseline hydration status, ambient temperature, and individual physiology.
 Most people notice symptoms once they've lost 2-3% of their body weight in fluids.

 Drinking water helps, but immediate relief isn't guaranteed since your body needs time to absorb and distribute fluids.
-Gradual rehydration with small, frequent sips works better than chugging large amounts, which can worsen nausea.
+Gradual rehydration with small, frequent sips works better than chugging large amounts, which can increase nausea.
 Adding electrolytes accelerates the recovery process and provides more effective symptom relief.

 Yes, nausea can occur with mild dehydration before you feel intensely thirsty.
 The thirst mechanism isn't always perfectly calibrated, especially in older adults or during illness.
-Other signs like headache, fatigue, or dark urine may appear alongside nausea before strong thirst sensations develop.
+Other signs like headache, fatigue, or dark urine may appear with nausea before strong thirst sensations develop.

 Start with small, frequent sips of fluid containing electrolytes rather than plain water alone.
 Ice chips, diluted sports drinks, or oral rehydration solutions work well.
 Avoid large volumes initially, as they can trigger more nausea.
 Gradually increase intake as symptoms improve over 1-2 hours.